-When stopped for short periods of time, shift the transmission into NEUTRAL and increase the engine idle speed.
+When stopped for short periods of time, shift the transmission into NEUTRAL but do not increase engine idle speed.

-- Highway Driving Reduce speed. - Air Conditioning Turn off temporarily.
+- Highway Driving Reduce speed.

+- Air Conditioning

+Turn off temporarily.

 RECREATIONAL TOWING (BEHIND MOTORHOME, ETC.)

 Towing This Vehicle Behind Another Vehicle (Flat Towing With All Four Wheels On The Ground)